Trust.Zone is an attractively-priced VPN thatt’s only really good for Windows or Android users.

 - Unknown VPN protocol

-- Streaming servers not working
+- Streaming servers don't always work

 - Limited customer support